 The Orb Weaver spider is not an aggressive species of spider.
-Unless they feel trapped or threatened they do not bite.
-An Orb Weaver spider bite has been compared to that of a bee’s sting and rarely leaves any side effects.
-Unless they build their web in areas where a lot of people are, they are quite harmless.
+Unless they feel trapped or threatened, they do not bite.
+Likewise, an Orb Weaver spider bite has been compared to that of a bee’s sting and rarely leaves any side effects.
+But unless they build their web in areas where a lot of people are, they are quite harmless.

 How do I identify an orb weaver spider?